Korean Media Drops 19 Articles Praising ILLIT's FNS Glow-Up… International X: 'Still Can't Sing' with 10K Likes of Shade

 Korean media echoed the positivity, with over 19 Naver articles celebrating their dominance – headlines such as "ILLIT Dominates FNS Opening, Shaking Up Japanese Trends" and MyDaily's piece praising their "refined vocal capabilities" and "overflowing freshness in vocals."
 The group’s invite to additional holiday specials, including TBS's CDTV Live!
 Live!
 Christmas Special (Dec.
 15), Japan Record Awards (Dec.
 30), and NHK's Kohaku Uta Gassen (Dec.
 31), underscores their solidified foothold in Japan, built on hits like "Almond Chocolate" charting across Billboard Japan and Apple Music.

-ngl they sound horrible + moka sings like she’s about to cry it’s getting worse https://t.co/fx1FI3ZFV2 pic.twitter.com/Rh8rYydPCY
+Posts like "ngl they sound horrible + moka sings like she’s about to cry it’s getting worse" racked up nearly 5,000 likes and 760K views

 Critics pointed out the minimal choreography – members largely standing still – as evidence that vocal instability wasn't due to dance demands.
 Some tied it to broader discussions of ILLIT's live abilities, referencing past encore stages.
 Defenders countered that nerves on a major stage or live band setup could play a role, and Japanese audiences focused more on charm and effort.